Welcome!

 FOR READERS OF MY BOOKS FOR CHILDREN:

-A Banner Bold is back in print.
-Plenty of stock available from my Book Shop, or from your usual book supplier.
+A Banner Bold is back in print, in a new edition that includes Teachers’ Notes.
+Plenty of stock available from my Book Shop, or from Ligature.

 MY PLACE ZOOM WEBINAR.
-Thanks to 22,400 young readers and their teachers who attended my My Place Zoom Webinar on 25 August.
+Thanks to 22,400 young readers and their teachers who attended my My Place Zoom Webinar.
 And thanks to the the Australian Children’s Television Foundation and the Australian Centre for the Moving Image for organising this annual event.
 If you would like to see the edited recording, here is link: